oaStuff/clusteredBigCache/README.md

 value was not just too appealing.
 Bigcache had to be modified to support individual expiration of items using a single timer.
 This happens by you specifying a time value as you add items to the cache.
-Running two or more instances of an application that would require some level of caching would normally default to memcache or redis which are external application, adding to the mix of services required for your application to run.
+Running two or more instances of an application that would require some level of caching would normally default to memcache or redis which are external applications adding to the mix of services required for your application to run.

 With clusteredBigCache there is no requirement to run an external application to provide caching for multiple